 Ben began studying the phenomenon of church planting movements in 1998 and began employing these principles in the work in Tasmania.
 Ben & Judy were trained as Strategy Coordinators in Singapore in 2006.
 Inspired by the extraordinary success of T4T, and wondering if such a method would work in Australia's secular milieu, Ben began to develop low-cost, high-accountability methods of making disciples, developing leaders, and starting churches.
 They began to implement these methods immediately.

 In May 2010, Ben received his Doctor of Ministry degree from Mid-America Baptist Theological Seminary.
 In 2013, the Armacosts concluded their 18-year tenure in Tasmania and moved to London where they are now serving.
 By that time, their influence had produced over 100 new groups in 12 countries.

 Ben enjoys a host of hobbies including photography, astronomy, Linux computing, electronics, and beekeeping.
 In 2014, he published his first book, Bridge to the Beautiful City, as a narrative variation of the "bridge" gospel illustration.
 He has also published Challenged to Pray which he co-wrote with his wife.
 Judy loves crafts such as knitting, quilting, and sewing, as well as teaching parenting skills.
 She also enjoys raising and multiplying succulents and is growing in her knowledge of many other kinds of plants.

-The Armacosts are the proud parents of three grown children and six grandchildren.
-Tim (33) is married to Christina and lives in Tennessee with their children James, Emily, Daniel, and Hannah.
-Josh (32) received his M.Div. at Southeastern Seminary and is currently teaching English in East Asia.
-Joy (27) is married to Jonathan and they have two children, Jonah and Lily, and they are working as student ministers in California.
+The Armacosts are the proud parents of three grown children and seven grandchildren.
+Tim (34) is married to Christina and lives in Tennessee with their children James, Emily, Daniel, and Hannah.
+Josh (33) is married to Mary, and they currently live in the Philippines.
+Joy (28) is married to Jonathan and they have three children, Jonah, Lily, and Boaz.
+They are working as student ministers in California.